• Kidney disease

 • Asthma

-• Taking large doses – even once
+• Taking large doses (even just once)

-• Those who use Tylenol on a regular basis
+• Using Tylenol on a regular basis

 • Those who drink alcohol- even infrequently